Advanced search

 - Mr. Thompson next door tells Wednesday and Pugsley there's no Santa Claus and the family volunteers Uncle Fester to play Santa for their benefit.
 But when he gets stuck in the chimney and is a no show, the whole family sets to work to prove to the kids that there is a Santa Claus.

-- The Chief Elder dies after naming the Baby, and B.P Richfield runs for new Chief Elder.
-His picks Earl for his opponent to beat; Earl is fine with running against Richfield and losing, until his conscience convinces him it's in everybody's best interest not to let Richfield become ruler over the public.
-But is he cut out to win the election?
+- After the Chief Elder dies, Richfield runs for new Chief Elder.
+His picks Earl for his opponent to beat.
+Earl is fine with that until he realizes it would be in everybody's best interest not to let Richfield become ruler.

 - Earl and Fran can't figure out how to handle the Baby.

 - When told to come up with an original idea for school, Charlene hits upon the notion that the world is round.
-However her discovery lands her in jail, and on trial for heresy; which begs the question how free dinosaurs are to think and say what they believe.
+However her discovery lands her in jail which begs the question how free dinosaurs are to think and say what they believe.

-- Earl's plans for the weekend are shot when he has to drive Ethyl to her high school reunion.
-Fran takes advantage of getting Earl out of the house to set up a family portrait for his birthday present, much to the dismay of Robbie, Charlene and the Baby.
+- Earl's plans for the weekend are shot when he has to drive Ethyl to a school reunion.
+Fran takes advantage of getting Earl out of the house to set up a family portrait, much to the dismay of Robbie, Charlene and the Baby.

-- Fran watches a TV show, Just Listening, where the host takes calls from troubled dinosaurs but doesn't offer to help them.
-When she suggests to the host he advise his callers about their problems, he refuses and Fran becomes the new host of the show, Just Advising, much to Earl's dismay.
+- Fran watches a TV show where the host takes calls from troubled dinosaurs but doesn't offer to help them.
+When she suggests to the host he advise his callers about their problems, the producers make Fran the new host of the show.

-- Robbie falls in love with a new girl, Wendy, who to Earl's horror, happens to be Richfield's daughter.
-Richfield takes well to Robbie dating his daughter, but Robbie's friend Spike and his sister Charlene warn him that Wendy's involved in a dangerous secret involving her previous boyfriends.
+- Robbie falls in love with a new girl, Wendy, who happens to be Richfield's daughter.
+Richfield takes well to Robbie dating his daughter, but Robbie is warned that Wendy's involved in a dangerous secret involving her previous boyfriends.

 - Robbie is fed up with being beaten up by a wild pack.
-So he enlists the help of his friend, Spike, to help him.
-Spike introduces Robbie to the other members of his gang, the Scavengers; but Robbie finds himself in more trouble when after a night of drinking with the Scavengers, it seems he's eaten their leader.
+So Spike introduces Robbie to his gang, the Scavengers.
+Robbie finds himself in more trouble when after a night of drinking with them, it seems he's eaten their leader.

 - Earl and Roy impersonate USO girls and go with Charlene to the front to find out what's happened to Robbie.
-Earl returns home without his son and he and Fran are moved to panic and grief when the news reports one of the soldiers was killed in battle.
+Earl returns home without his son and he and Fran are moved to panic when the news report one a soldier who was killed in battle.

 - Robbie designs a science project that if executed in real life, could naturally power dinosaurs' houses and lower their heating bills.
-This proves to be bad business for Wesayso and B.P.
-Richfield is out to ruin Robbie's image and credibility to the public.
+This proves to be bad business and Richfield is out to ruin Robbie's image to the public.

-- When Ethyl unexpectedly dies, she goes to the afterlife and finds out how beautiful it is.
-Before she can be reunited with her husband, it's revealed she's only unconscious and will wake up.
+- When Ethyl dies, she goes to the afterlife and finds out how beautiful it is.
+But she is only unconscious and wakes up again.
 Anxious to soon return to the afterlife, Ethyl goes on TV and tells the viewers how wonderful it is.
-But the afterlife has its own message for Ethyl.

-- Monica gets a job pushing down trees for Wesayso but is fired after refusing the advances of new coworker Al "Sexual" Harris, popular for his double entendres.
-Determined not to let the males in the workforce hold her down, she takes the matter to court but doesn't get much help in her case.
+- Monica gets a job pushing down trees for Wesayso but is fired after refusing the advances of a male co-worker.
+Determined not to let the males in the workforce hold her down, she takes the matter to court.

-- 1988–199523mTV-G7.3 (52)TV EpisodePest of a Guest: Jon takes in a starving cat who more than happily makes himself at home at Garfield's expense.
+- 1988–199523mTV-GTV Episode7.2 (58)Pest of a Guest: Jon takes in a starving cat who more than happily makes himself at home at Garfield's expense.
 The Impractical Joker: Roy gets on everybody's nerves with his humorless jokes and Orson fires him.
 Fat & Furry: Garfield buys a lottery ticket at the store which winds up winning them millions of dollars.

-- 1988–1995TV-G7.9 (36)TV EpisodeSuper Sonic Seymour: Jon hires a time obsessed man to help him get his life organized, much to Garfield and Odie's dismay.
+- 1988–1995TV-GTV Episode7.8 (38)Super Sonic Seymour: Jon hires a time obsessed man to help him get his life organized, much to Garfield and Odie's dismay.
 A Mildly Mental Mix-Up: While a psychiatrist tries to cure Wade of his phobias, the wolf tricks Roy into abandoning his guard at the hen house.
 The Garfield Rap: Garfield's rap music video about being a cat becomes number one on a cat music channel.

 - Everything becomes a mess when president George Bush comes to speak at the factory: Benny has started dating a younger man without telling George, Carmen disrupts the president's speech, and George steals the speech, which results in the Secret Service paying a trip to his home.